mazhengcn/talks/2025-07-10/src/slides.md

     <div text-amber>Multiscale</div>
   </div>

-  - stability issues for small $\varepsilon$ (stiffness)
+  - Stability issues for small $\varepsilon$ (stiffness)

-  - consistency of the scheme with limiting model as $\varepsilon \to 0$
+  - Consistency of the scheme with limiting model as $\varepsilon \to 0$

-  - automatically capture the transition across regimes
+  - Automatically capture the transition across regimes

 </div>
 </div>